A compactification of the moduli space of multiple-spin curves: Torsion-free sheaves

 \begin{definition} If there exists a constant $c \in \Zz$ such that on any component $Y$ of any geometric fiber of $\cc \to \cm$ we have $\deg \cn|_Y \ge c$ then $\cn$ will be said to have \emph{absolutely bounded degree}. \end{definition}

-\begin{remark} This boundedness condition is weak enough that unless $\cm \to \mgbar$ has geometric fibers with infinitely many connected components, the condition is automatically satisfied.
-In any case, if $\cn= \omega_{\cc/\cm}^{\otimes l}$ for any $l \in \Zz$, then $\cn$ has absolutely bounded degree (see Sublemma 4.1.10 \cite{jarvis-torsion-free} for $l=1$, the idea readily generalizes to all $l \in \Zz$). \end{remark}
+This boundedness condition is weak enough that unless $\cm$ has infinitely many disconnected components, the condition is automatically satisfied.
+Even without this condition, the line bundle $\omega_{\cc/\cm}^{\otimes l}$ for any $l \in \Zz$ has absolutely bounded degree (Sublemma 4.1.10 \cite{jarvis-torsion-free} for $l=1$, the idea readily generalizes to all $l \in \Zz$).